• Skip to primary navigation

 Here are some more festive Indian desserts you might enjoy:

-• Chocolate Ladoo - A 20-minute kid-friendly treat made with just 4 ingredients.
+• Chocolate Ladoo – A 20-minute kid-friendly treat made with just four ingredients.

-• Gulab Jamun - These sweet balls are a favorite at Indian restaurants, but they are not too hard to make at home.
+• Gulab Jamun – These sweet balls are a favorite at Indian restaurants but are not too hard to make at home.

-• Zarda Sweet Rice (Meethe Chawal) - This aromatic sweet saffron flavored rice is royal dessert made on special occasions and festivals.
+• Zarda Sweet Rice (Meethe Chawal) – This aromatic sweet saffron-flavored rice is a royal dessert made on special occasions and festivals.

-Mango Shrikhand, a refreshing & sweet Indian dessert, is a perfect summer treat.
-Creamy yogurt, mango pulp and sugar are blended together, and garnished with saffron and cardamom to make this luscious Mango Shrikhand.
+Mango Shrikhand, also called Amrakhand, is a refreshing & sweet Indian dessert, that is a perfect summer treat.
+Creamy yogurt, mango pulp, and sugar are blended together and garnished with saffron and cardamom to make this luscious Mango Shrikhand.

 Servings: 6